codelister/forex-proxy/README.md

 ## Design Considerations
 I kept this pretty minimal and focused on the main requirements.
 There's simple validation, error handling, and unit tests.
 I am also new to Spring Boot, so there are probably better ways to do things.
 Nevertheless, it was a fun project to work on.
+The paidy container has a 1000 request limit, so we need to cache the exchange rates.
+I added a basic cache evicting after 4 minutes.
+This enables fresh enough exchange rates and enabling over 10000 requests per day.
+There's a bash script that can be used to make 10000 requests to the api.
+It's not perfect, but works for now.
+With more time, I'd investigate how to utilize Spring Boot and write a test that meets this requirement.

 ## If this were a real project
 For an MVP, it needs to be useful enough for the client.
 We can continuously iterate on the MVP to make it more useful.